 Printmedia: Graduate Overview

 Graduate students in SAIC’s Department of Printmedia engage issues of contemporary art by employing a wide variety of printing techniques and developing technologies and media.
 They work across disciplines to create prints, artists’ books, three-dimensional objects, installations, new media, and time arts.
-The Printmedia department’s fundamental philosophy is interdisciplinary—it prizes experimentation and the processes of research and discovery necessary to bring ideas from conception to fruition.
+The Printmedia department’s fundamental philosophy is interdisciplinary with a focus on experimentation and the processes of research and discovery necessary to bring ideas from conception to fruition.

-- Award-winning faculty who are accomplished artists committed to expanding the notions of print.
-They are engaged in contemporary, theoretical debates and are committed to building a diverse, exciting environment for the exchange and production of cultural objects, images, and ideas.
+The Printmedia department’s distinguished faculty are accomplished artists who expand the notions of print.
+They are engaged in contemporary theoretical debates and are committed to building a diverse, exciting environment for the exchange and production of cultural objects, images, and ideas.

-- All graduate students in the Department of Printmedia are eligible for one teaching assistantship per semester during their first year and two during their second year where they assist a faculty in the classroom.
-TAA positions are also available each semester where two second-year graduate students co-teach an introductory-level printmaking class.
+All graduate students in the Department of Printmedia are eligible for one teaching assistantship per semester during their first year, and two during their second year where they assist faculty in the classroom.
+Teaching Assistantship A (teaching a class yourself) positions are also available each semester where two second-year graduate students co-teach an intro-level printmaking class.

 Critique Week, one of the principle means of assessment each semester, is a week-long schedule of critiques during which classes are suspended and the entire faculty and invited visiting artists and designers assemble into panels that conduct intensive studio critiques with all studio and writing graduate students.